 At Divine Mercy, in accordance with the Diocese of Syracuse and the teachings of the Roman Catholic Church, reception of the Eucharist is available to all practicing Catholics or members of a faith in full communion with the Catholic Church, such as the Eastern (Byzantine) Catholic Church.
 Catholics begins receiving Holy Communion as early as second grade.

-If you are a parent or guardian interested in having your child make their Holy Communion, please click here to download a registration form.
+If you are a parent or guardian interested in having your child make their Holy Communion, visit our Youth & Family Ministries link for more information.